-But perhaps the most remarkable result concerns the relative importance of the three forces.
+But perhaps the most unexpected result concerns the relative importance of the three forces.
 While we have seen that salience shocks due to conflict have a significant effect on identification decisions (consistent with previous literature and common narratives), quantitatively, prices and status have much larger impacts on identity choice.
-The muted effects of conflict are less surprising given that the conflict shocks we consider are both temporary, with the effects on identity fading out approximately 9 months after the shock, and rather uncommon.
+The muted effects of conflict are less surprising when realizing that our conflict shocks are both relatively uncommon and temporary, with the effects on identity fading out approximately 9 months after the shock.
 In contrast, changes in prices and occupational returns are ubiquitous and are much more persistent.
 Thus, when looking at changes in identity over a decade or more, conflict only plays a substantial role if there were shocks in that location at the start or end of the period.
 The fact that the economic costs due to price changes have the largest impacts is particularly striking given that this channel has been largely overlooked in both public discussion and scholarly work.
 In fact, it can rationalize recent and much-discussed efforts by the Hindu-nationalist BJP party to raise the effective price of beef through bans and legislation.
-Our results suggest that such a strategy may be more effective at hardening Hindu identities than inciting religious violence, a previous BJP tactic documented by Wilkinson (2004).
+Our results suggest that such a strategy may be more effective at hardening Hindu identities than inciting religious violence, a previous political tactic documented by Wilkinson (2004).